Obstetrics, Gynecology, and Reproductive Science

 At the Mount Sinai – Rainbow Clinic, we monitor the development of the unborn child more frequently than is typical.
 And women are encouraged to schedule appointments as often as they want, to minimize anxiety.
 We counsel women to get to know the movements of their fetus, whether patterns occur in the morning, afternoon, or evening.
 And if there is any deviation in that pattern, we underline the importance of coming in immediately for examination because timely intervention can make all the difference.

-At the Mount Sinai – Rainbow Clinic, we are involved in extensive research to learn more about the causes of stillbirth and are collaborating with the Rainbow Clinic in the U.K. to standardize data-collection procedures and share data.
-Through this research we are able to better understand the factors that lead complications in pregnancy and to provide outstanding clinical care to support more successful outcomes.
+At the Mount Sinai – Rainbow Clinic, we are involved in extensive research to learn more about perinatal loss.
+We are collaborating with the Rainbow Clinic in the U.K. to standardize data-collection procedures and share data.
+Through this research, we are able to better understand the factors that lead to complications in pregnancy and to provide outstanding clinical care to support more successful outcomes.